cstahoviak/cpp-nanodegree/project4_concurrency/README.md

 - __Creating a process is fairly resource-intensive.
 It is generally more efficient to use multiple threads within a process.__
 - __In contrast to a process, threads are characterizes as lightweight - they are signifucantly easier to create and destroy.__
 - __Inter-thread communication can be faster than inter-process communication.__

-## Lesson 1.3: Running a Single Thread

-## Lesson 1.4: Starting a Thread with Function Objects

-## Lesson 1.5: Starting a Thread with Veriadic Templates and Member Functions

-## Lesson 1.6: Running Multiple Threads